sinesiobittencourt/presentations/README.md

 ### WEBINAR

+-- English --
+In this Webinar, you will be taught how to start an application in Ionic v3 and how to extract WordPress messages using the WP-API.
+We'll also look at how to handle custom post types.
+Once you know how to extract posts, you can easily do the same for users, media, products, events, and more.

+-- Portuguese --
 Neste Webinar, será ensinado como iniciar um aplicativo em Ionic v3 e como extrair mensagens do WordPress usando a WP-API.
 Também analisaremos como lidar com tipos de postagem personalizado.
 Depois de saber como extrair posts, é possível facilmente fazer o mesmo para usuários, mídia, produtos, eventos e muito mais.

 Speaker:<a href="https://sinesio.com.br" style="text-decoration:none;" target="blank"> Sinésio Bittencourt</a> - Linux System Administrator, Endurance International Group